LukeSerne/Ghidra-to-LLVM/README.md

 folder.

 ## Extra Scripts
+There are some extra scripts located in the `extra_scripts` folder.

-- `extra_scripts/HighFunction_Analysis.java`: Prints readable version of the high function representation
+- `HighFunction_Analysis.java`: Prints a readable version of the high function representation.
-- `extra_scripts/HighFunction2LLVM.java`: Makes an XML file of the the high function representation
+- `HighFunction2LLVM.java`: Makes an XML file of the the high function representation of all functions in a program.
+This might be a potential earlier version of the `src/GhidraToXML.java` file.